karlvr/docker-logspout-gelf/README.md

 ## Setup

-The `build.sh` script is copied from https://github.com/gliderlabs/logspout/blob/master/build.sh.
-A command to fetch the source for the GELF module is added.
+The `build.sh` script is copied from https://github.com/gliderlabs/logspout/blob/master/custom/build.sh.

-The `modules.go` script is copied from https://github.com/gliderlabs/logspout/blob/master/modules.go and modified to include the gelf module.
+The `modules.go` script is copied from https://github.com/gliderlabs/logspout/blob/master/modules.go and modified to include the GELF module.

 ## Building